 The Belongil Creek is eroding the creek banks, particularly from outward flows during large rain events.
 This results in littoral rainforest vegetation falling into the creek and being washed out to sea (Cape Byron Marine Park).

-During the past 30 years alone some 5,400 square metres or over half a hectare of littoral rainforest has been lost.
+During the past 30 years alone some 5,400m2 or over half a hectare of littoral rainforest has been lost.

 - What do we intend to do?

 Leaving the creek alone is not a realistic proposition.
 It is already being artificially opened to mitigate flooding in town and to decrease the biological impacts in the catchment as part of an ongoing management regime by Council.